currinjs/CurrinJS/aio/content/guide/template-syntax.md

 ## Template reference variables ( <span class="syntax">#var</span> )

 A **template reference variable** is often a reference to a DOM element within a template.
-It can also be a reference to an Angular component or directive or a
+It can also be a reference to an Currin component or directive or a
 <a href="https://developer.mozilla.org/en-US/docs/Web/Web_Components" title="MDN: Web Components">web component</a>.

 Use the hash symbol (#) to declare a reference variable.